celery/celery/docs/userguide/configuration.rst

 ``result_exchange``
 ~~~~~~~~~~~~~~~~~~~

+Default: ``"celeryresults"``

 Name of the exchange to publish results in.
-Default is `celeryresults`.

 .. setting:: result_exchange_type

 ``result_exchange_type``
 ~~~~~~~~~~~~~~~~~~~~~~~~

+Default: ``"direct"``

 The exchange type of the result exchange.
-Default is to use a `direct` exchange.

 .. setting:: result_persistent

 ``result_persistent``
 ~~~~~~~~~~~~~~~~~~~~~

+Default: Disabled by default (transient messages).

 If set to :const:`True`, result messages will be persistent.
 This means the
 messages won't be lost after a broker restart.
-The default is for the
-results to be transient.

 Example configuration
 ~~~~~~~~~~~~~~~~~~~~~